microsoft/playwright/docs/src/best-practices-js.md

 ### Use web first assertions

-Assertions are a way to verify that the expected result and the actual result matched or not.
+Assertions are a way to verify that the expected result and the actual result match.
 By using [web first assertions](./test-assertions.md) Playwright will wait until the expected condition is met.
 For example, when testing an alert message, a test would click a button that makes a message appear and check that the alert message is there.
 If the alert message takes half a second to appear, assertions such as `toBeVisible()` will wait and retry if needed.

 ```js
 // 👍